namoopsoo/namoopsoo.github.io/content/note/2026-08-22-formally-unofficial.md

 ---

 <!-- Write your intro paragraph here. -->
-Exploring Kelley's benevolent noncompliance, has been more formally studied as goal displacement, exploration vs exploitation, but also creative deviance.
+Exploring Kelley's benevolent noncompliance [1], has been more formally studied as goal displacement [10], exploration vs exploitation, but also creative deviance.
 Kelley's take is about how organizations are kind of like functioning alcoholics, formal and goal-oriented looking on the outside, but held together by unsanctioned thankless sustainment and stewardship of the few.

 This paper [2] formally explores this topic--no pun intended 😆--and my initial thought is that cultivating deviant creativity is a kind of artform.
 Helicopter management can likely only will it into wilting.